-- For the purposes of pupil selection, to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress and educational needs, including where such services are provided remotely (either temporarily or permanently) - To look after the welfare and development of our staff. - Maintaining relationships with alumni and the School community, including direct marketing or fundraising activity (subject to the provisions of the Privacy and Electronic Communications Regulations); - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the School's performance and to intervene or assist with incidents as appropriate;
+- For the purposes of student selection, to confirm the identity of prospective students and their parents, and retain a record if appropriate for the purposes of future applications or openings; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to students, and monitoring students' progress and educational needs, including where such services are provided remotely (either temporarily or permanently) - To look after the welfare and development of our staff. - Maintaining relationships with alumni and the School community, including direct marketing or fundraising activity (subject to the provisions of the Privacy and Electronic Communications Regulations); - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the School's performance and to intervene or assist with incidents as appropriate;

-- To give and receive information and references about past and current pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the School; - To safeguard pupils' health and welfare and provide appropriate pastoral care; - To monitor (as appropriate) use of the School's IT and communications systems in accordance with the School's IT: acceptable use policy; - To make use of photographic images of pupils in School publications, on the School website and (where appropriate) on the School's social media channels in accordance with the School's policy on taking, storing and using images of children; - For security purposes, including CCTV in accordance with the School's CCTV policy; - For regulatory record keeping/compliance purposes in respect of immigration requirements, as an employer and/or visa sponsor; - To carry out or cooperate with any School or external complaints, disciplinary or investigation process; and - Where otherwise reasonably necessary for the School's purposes, including to obtain appropriate professional advice and insurance for the School.
+- To give and receive information and references about past and current students, including relating to outstanding fees or payment history, to/from any educational institution that the student attended or where it is proposed they attend; and to provide references to potential employers of past students; - To enable students to take part in national or other assessments, and to publish the results of public examinations or other achievements of students of the School; - To safeguard students' health and welfare and provide appropriate pastoral care; - To monitor (as appropriate) use of the School's IT and communications systems in accordance with the School's Acceptable Use Policy; - To make use of photographic images of students in School publications, on the School website and (where appropriate) on the School's social media channels in accordance with the School's policy on taking, storing and using images of children; - For security purposes, including CCTV in accordance with the School's Security, CCTV and Access Control Policy; - For regulatory record keeping/compliance purposes in respect of immigration requirements, as an employer and/or visa sponsor; - To carry out or cooperate with any School or external complaints, disciplinary or investigation process; and - Where otherwise reasonably necessary for the School's purposes, including to obtain appropriate professional advice and insurance for the School.